Compare School Options

 An online master’s in data science program helps students study large data sets and analyze them for accurate insights.
 Many courses are designed with a theory-based approach that helps students learn more about the different skill sets that go into data science.
 For example, coursework typically includes machine learning, statistics, data visualization, and programming.
 Depending on the program, a brief residency may be required that allows students to practice these skills and demonstrate what they have learned in a campus setting.

 Exactly how long this program takes depends on whether it is a standard or an accelerated program and whether the student can attend full-time or only part-time.
 Full-time students can complete standard programs in two years and accelerated programs in one year.
-Meanwhile, part-time students should avoid accelerated programs, which will take approximately three years to complete the required coursework.
+Meanwhile, part-time students won’t be able to keep up with accelerated programs, and they’ll need three or more years to complete a standard program.

 Potential courses you’ll take in an online master’s in data science degree program

 • Probability & Inference.
-This course helps build on students’ existing statistics knowledge while also serving as an introduction to essential concepts such as regression-based modeling.
-Along the way, students will gain invaluable experience using simulations to stimulate their skills in inference and other skills, such as probability calculus and hypothesis testing.
+This course helps build on students’ existing statistics knowledge while also serving as an introduction to essential concepts such as regression-based modeling, probability calculus, and hypothesis testing.

 • Machine Learning.
 This course helps students learn more about machine learning by focusing on the heart of this growing field’s statistical concepts and core algorithms.
 Students will learn more about feature extraction, interpreting models, and how to apply skills such as classification and regression to machine learning development, analysis, and implementation.